 Lucy Randle VP of Clinical Engagement, North America Read more

 Lucy joined OrganOx in April 2016 and transferred to the United States in 2018.
-Lucy leads the North American Clinical Specialist team.
+Lucy leads our North American Clinical Engagement activities.

 Prior to joining OrganOx, Lucy worked for the University of Cambridge Department of Surgery as a Research Associate involved in a number of transplant related non-clinical and clinical trials, focusing on in situ Normothermic Regional Perfusion, ex situ normothermic liver and kidney perfusion, and the assessment of liver steatosis.
 Lucy was awarded the Calne-Williams Medal for research in the field of liver transplantation.